Foreign relations of the United Arab Emirates

 The diplomatic foreign relations of the United Arab Emirates are conducted by the Ministry of Foreign Affairs and International Cooperation.

 The United Arab Emirates has broad diplomatic and commercial relations with most countries of the world.
-It plays a significant role in OPEC, and is one of the founding members of the Gulf Cooperation Council (GCC).
+Until its departure in 2026, the UAE played a significant role in OPEC, and remains one of the founding members of the Gulf Cooperation Council (GCC).
 The United Arab Emirates is a member of the United Nations and several of its specialized agencies, as well as the World Bank, IMF, Arab League, Organisation of Islamic Cooperation (OIC), and the Non-Aligned Movement.
 Also, it is an observer in the Organisation Internationale de la Francophonie.
 Most countries have diplomatic missions in the capital Abu Dhabi with most consulates being in United Arab Emirates's largest and most populated city, Dubai.

 Multilateral relations

 UAE has joined the United Nations and the Arab League and has established diplomatic relations with more than 60 countries, including China, Japan, South Korea, Pakistan, Russia, India, Nepal, United States, and most Western European countries.
 It has played a moderate role within the Organization of Petroleum Exporting Countries (OPEC), the Organization of Arab Petroleum Exporting Countries (OAPEC), the United Nations, and the Gulf Cooperation Council (GCC).

 The UAE believes that the Arab League needs to be restructured to become a viable institution, and would like to increase the strength and interoperability of the GCC defense forces.

 The UAE is a member of the following international organizations: UN and several of its specialized agencies (ICAO, ILO, UPU, WHO, WIPO); World Bank, IMF, Arab League, Organisation of Islamic Cooperation (OIC), OPEC, Organization of Petroleum Exporting Countries, and the Non-Aligned Movement.

 In October 2010, the UAE was granted observer status at the Organisation Internationale de la Francophonie.

 As a result of the foreign policy of the UAE, the Emirati passport became the largest individual climber in Henley & Partners Passport Index in 2018 over the past decade, increasing its global rank by 28 places.
 According to the Henley Passport Index, as of 28 March 2019, Emirati citizens had visa-free or visa on arrival access to 165 countries and territories, ranking the Emirati passport 21st in the world in terms of travel freedom.

 In July 2024, The UAE and Japan signed multiple agreements to enhance business ties, including a $3 billion green financing deal and cooperation on energy reserves.
 Bilateral trade reached $47.4 billion in 2023, with the UAE as Japan's top GCC trading partner and a major oil supplier.

 In January 2025, the UAE condemned the 2025 Point Triple attack on Benin.

+On 22 September 2026, foreign ministers from India, France, and the United Arab Emirates met during the 81st United Nations General Assembly in New York.
+The meeting was led by Indian Foreign Minister S. Jaishankar, French Foreign Minister Jean-Noël Barrot, and UAE Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan.
+The ministers discussed joint projects in space, artificial intelligence, and culture, as well as political developments in West Asia.